-I have been a council member for the Institute of Osteopathy since 2018 and am involved in the iO mentoring initiative and promoting osteopathic pediatric practice.
+I have been a council member for the Institute of Osteopathy since 2018 and am involved in the iO mentoring initiative and promoting osteopathic paediatric practice.

 Who I work with

-I have worked in the neonatal intensive care units through my training at the OCC and have worked with a lot of complex needs children as part of their multidisciplinary team.
-I particularly enjoy treating neck pain and headaches as this is something that can really benefit from osteopathy!
+I have worked in the neonatal intensive care units through my training at the OCC and have worked with a lot of complex needs children alongside other healthcare professionals as part of a multidisciplinary team.

 The best thing to being an osteopath is